elementor/elementor-developers-docs/src/addons/plugin-header.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Basic" />

 Header comments are the standard way WordPress uses to provide information about plugins.
-The addon's main PHP file should include header comment with basic information.
-In addition, addons can add optional Elementor header comments.
+The addon's main PHP file should include a header comment with basic information.
+Addons can also add optional Elementor header comments.

 ## WordPress Header Comments

-To get started, we are going to use some very basic fields at the top of the main file:
+To get started, we will use some very basic fields at the top of the main file:

 ```php
 <?php